gleneivey/wontomedia/deploy/install-testing/README.markdown

     rake build
     deploy/install-testing/serve_gem.sh

-The script will install your just-built WontoMedia gem (in the 'pkg' directory) into the isolated gem repository created by `preload_gem_cache`, start a gem server process serving from that repository, and start a (very liberal) Git server process.
+The script will install your just-built WontoMedia gem (in the `pkg` directory) into the isolated gem repository created by `preload_gem_cache`, start a gem server process serving from that repository, and start a (very liberal) Git server process.
 When